Skip to main content

 The SheetJS read and sheet_to_json functions simplify state updates.
 They are best used in the function bodies of useEffect2 and useCallback3 hooks.

-A useEffect hook can download and update state when a person loads the site:
+A useEffect hook can download and update state when the site is loaded:

 import { useEffect } from 'react';